 How does it work?

-The program will run for seven days, beginning on the Friday before squash training begins.
-Campers will be provided ten hours of math instruction on the first weekend and ten more hours during the week.
-During the week campers will participate in a math class from noon to 2 pm.
+The program will run for five days, beginning on the Sunday afternoon.
+Campers will be provided ten hours of math instruction during the week.
+All math classes will take place from noon to 2 pm.
 Campers will not miss out on any squash related activities and will attend all evening activities.
 There will be no homework assignments during the week.